These brownie batter baked oats are simply divine. Chocolatey, with a gooey melted chocolate centre, they feel more like dessert than breakfast.

 Description

 These brownie batter baked oats are simply divine.
-Chocolatey, with a gooey melted chocolate centre, they feel more like dessert than breakfast.
+Chocolatey, with a gooey melted chocolate centre, they have a rich chocolate flavour that seems more like dessert than breakfast.

 Ingredients